TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/hybrid-gateways.md

 string in the `gateway.rpc.connString`.
 On the Tyk Cloud Console find this value in the endpoints panel for your control plane deployment.
 2. For *Tyk Gateway* to identify itself against *Tyk control plane*, add your Dashboard users API key in the `gateway.rpc.apiKey` field.
 3. Add your Dashboard users organisation ID in the `gateway.rpc.rpcKey` field

+Check this (doc)[/tyk-multi-data-centre/setup-slave-data-centres/] for detailed explanation of the hybrid/worker gateway settings.

 #### Installing Tyk Open Source Gateway as a hybrid gateway
 Now run the following command from the root of the repository: